-How are government policies in Australia shaped by our international legal obligations?
+How are government policies in Australia shaped by international agreements?

 - 1 Name some policy areas where it would not be in Australia's best interest to act alone and contrary to the approval of the international community. - 2 Have you ever heard of instances when Australia has failed to meet its international obligations? - 3 Why should all countries meet their international obligations in relation to the environment?